 The clitoris, for many women, is essential to orgasm.

 - Give her oral sex before penetration.
-This can either be to get her as turned on as possible, or produce an orgasm before you even get to sex.
+This can either be to get her as turned on as possible, or produce an orgasm before you have sex.

 - Try a position where you can reach around with one hand and rub her clitoris.
 Spoons, doggy style, and reverse cowgirl are great for that.

 - Let her sit on top of you during sex.
-I can guarantee she will do some kind of grinding motion to stimulate her clitoris.
-If she does that a lot, it’s a good sign you’ll need to focus on her clitoral stimulation generally.
+This gives her the control and freedom to do a grinding motion to stimulate her clitoris.
+If she does that a lot, it’s a strong sign you’ll need to focus on her clitoral stimulation generally.

 Variety, surprise and good foreplay